-The .hack R1 Games have 3 levels of armour, with Wavemasters only being able to wear the lightest version.
+- The .hack R1 Games have 3 levels of armour, with Wavemasters only being able to wear the lightest version.

-Fortune Summoners justifies this In-Universe.
+- Fortune Summoners justifies this In-Universe.
 The main character, Arche, is the only one who can wear metal armour and use a sword because she doesn't rely on magic (because she can't cast it until the end, where she becomes able to do a Fusion Dance with an air elemental), which large metal objects interfere with.

-Final Fantasy set the example that other games in the series have used, subverted, or otherwise zig-zagged on.
+- Final Fantasy I set the example that other games in the series have used, subverted, or otherwise zig-zagged on.
 The black mage and white mage are both lacking in terms of what armor they can equip, though things improve (somewhat) later on with a few decent pieces of equipment they can equip.
 At the same time, the red mage averts this trope, having decent armor availability compared to the other two casters.

-Subverted in Dissidia: Final Fantasy, as Golbez wears full black armor as in his original game, but is a fully magic fighter.
+- Subverted in Dissidia: Final Fantasy, as Golbez wears full black armor as in his original game, but is a fully magic fighter.
 Gilgamesh then lampshades this trope by calling out to him that if he's a wizard, he should dress the part.
 Likewise, Exdeath is much more the Evil Sorcerer than anything else, and also wears full plate.
 Possibly played with with The Emperor: While his "canon" costume is a suit of golden armor, it's possible that it's only for show, a trick to make him look more imposing, as he's a Squishy Wizard whose alternate robe outfits reveal him to be quite thin.

-Played with in Dragon Quest IX: magic classes like the Mage and Sage can wear some medium armor without penalty, but they rely on the Stat Sticks only found is magical garments for decent spellcasting strength.
+- Played with in Dragon Quest IX: magic classes like the Mage and Sage can wear some medium armor without penalty, but they rely on the Stat Sticks only found is magical garments for decent spellcasting strength.
 So if they aren't Squishy Wizards they'll be mediocre spellcasters.

-In Diablo I and II, this happens in a roundabout way.
+- In Diablo and Diablo II, this happens in a roundabout way.
 A character's ability to wear a piece of armour (aside from level and any specific class restrictions on an item) more often than not depends on how many stat points are in STR.
 The result is that the 'pure' mage classes (wizards in the first game, necromancers and sorceresses in the second) can't wear the heaviest armour because the player has likely put most of their stat points into INT.
 In other words, they can't wear the armour because they're squishy, and they're squishy because they train their minds more than their bodies.
-Additionally in Diablo I wizards had the lowest maximum STR, placing another cap on what armors they could equip.
+Additionally in Diablo the Sorcerer had the lowest maximum STR, placing another cap on what armors they could equip.